-- CRICOS Code: 093002F
+- CRICOS code: 107556H

 Where will this take me?

-The Master of Teaching (Early Childhood and Primary) has been approved by the Victorian Institute of Teaching (VIT) and the Australian Children's Education and Care Quality Authority (ACECQA).
-This allows you to qualify for provisional registration and work in Australian schools and early childhood education and care settings with children aged birth to twelve years.
+The Master of Teaching (Early Childhood and Primary) is accredited by the Victorian Institute of Teaching (VIT) according to the Australian Institute of Teaching and School Leadership (AITSL) Graduate Standards and Initial Teacher Education Program Standards, and by the Australian Children's Education and Care Quality Authority (ACECQA).
+Graduates may apply for registration to teach in Australian schools and early childhood education and care settings with children aged birth to twelve years.

 This program also benefits other career paths in government (policy reform), research and community roles including: